catvw/ece251-computer/REPORT.md

 # `MUL` and `DIV`
 `MUL` is as simple as an ALU instruction; it just has an extra switch to use dedicated multiplication hardware.

+`DIV` might be the most complex instruction.
+When a divide occurs, the processor is stalled with `stall_for_div` set and no-ops are executed until `div_complete` indicates that the result of the division is ready to be read into the accumulator.
+Once that happens, execution resumes as usual.

 # Sources
 - *Computer Organization and Design: The Hardware/Software Interface, ARM®